A guide to influencer marketing is every marketer’s dream when measuring campaign success. But, what is influencer marketing?

 Both of these KPI’s can be tracked through Google Analytics.
 A surge in sales whilst you are running an influencer campaign could be an indication that it is working.
 But, it’s important to remember to check where the traffic is coming from.
 Furthermore, you could create a UTM parameter for the campaign.
 This means you can track when a customer makes a purchase through a link provided by the influencer.
 Lastly, creating a unique discount code for the influencer to share with their followers can again be useful.
 This means you can see how many people are purchasing because they have seen your brand on the influencers social channels.

 We know it can be a bit more tricky to measure success rate when it comes to influencer marketing.
 Nonetheless, we hope this guide to influencer marketing has given you an insight into how to measure the success of an influencer campaign.
 Like any great marketing strategy, it is important to set achievable goals and to track the data.
-If you need more tips and tricks on how to run a campaign you should check out our “How to Create a Successful Influencer Marketing Campaign’ blog here.
+If you need more tips and tricks on working with influencers, check out this blog on Influencer Marketing Regulations.